-Space Syntax (SPS), which has been applied to the study of healthcare facilities since the late 1990s, is a robust quantitative assessment tool that creates a precise quantitative identification and measurements of spaces concerning human behavior and cognition.
-SPS captures behavioral movement environmental characteristics (uses axial maps), connectivity (connections between spaces), step depth and integration (the shape of the corridors), and axial lines (the set of fewest walking paths to go to all the spaces).
-SPS also document visibility from particular points within a layout , isovist maps that offer a number of geometrical measures such as properties like isovist perimeter and area (Yu, Gu, & Ostwald, 2011), and arrangement of programmatic spaces that explore the physical accessibility of space .
+Space Syntax (SPS) is a robust quantitative assessment tool that creates precise quantitative identification and measurements of spaces in light of human behavior and cognition.
+It has been applied to the study of healthcare facilities since the late 1990s.
+SPS captures behavioral movement environmental characteristics (using axial maps), connectivity between spaces, step-depth and integration (the shape of the corridors), and axial lines (i.e. the set of fewest walking paths to reach all of the spaces).
+SPS also documents visibility from particular points within a layout , using isovist maps that offer a number of geometrical measures such as properties like isovist perimeter and area (Yu et al., 2011), and documents the arrangement of programmatic spaces that explore the physical accessibility of space .

-Other specific instruments for assessing the quality of the physical layout in healthcare (n=23) were reviewed by Elf et al. (2017).
-Most of the instruments were developed for LTCF (N=17) (e.g., MEAP (Lawton, Weisman, Sloane, & Calkins, 1997)) and SCEAM (Parker et al., 2004)).
-Some instruments were developed explicitly for use in dementia care settings (e.g., EAT (Fleming, 2011)), Evidence-Based model (Zeisel, Hyde, & Levkoff, 1994)) , and some focused only on the Green Houses (e.g.BREEAM (Schweber & Haroglu, 2014),and LEED (Shulman k, 2003)).
+Elf et al. (2017) conducted a review of 23 specific instruments for assessing the quality of physical layout in healthcare environments.
+Seventeen out of the 23 instruments were developed for LTCFs, and some instruments were developed explicitly for use in dementia care settings (e.g., EAT (Fleming, 2011) and the Evidence-Based model (Zeisel et al., 1994)).

-The findings of the review (Nordin & Elf, 2019) revealed that most of the instruments demonstrated a rather weak empirical base and have not been used after their development, or have not been used by other researchers (which creates a weak base for assessing the applicability and feasibility of the instruments).
-Only three of the instruments were found to be more commonly used; the TESS-NH (Sloane et al., 2003), the MEAP (Moos & Lemke, 1996) and the PEAP (Lawton et al., 2000) ,which were both developed in the 90’s and therefore are less relevant to a contemporary LTCF that focus on person-centered care.
-Furthermore, Both MEAP (Moos & Lemke, 1996) and PEAP (Cutler, Kane, Degenholtz, Miller, & Grant, 2006) are described as complex to use.
-In conclusion, this review highlights the need for more research that will develop instruments that are theoretically well-grounded, rely on current or emerging models of care and modern healthcare environments (including LTCF), and focus on SWB and QoL.
+The findings of the review (Nordin & Elf, 2018) revealed that most of the instruments demonstrated a rather weak empirical base and have not been used consistently since their development, or have not been used by other researchers, making it difficult to assess the applicability and feasibility of the instruments.
+Only three of the instruments were found to be more commonly used: the TESS-NH (Sloane et al., 2003), the MEAP (Moos & Lemke, 1996) and the PEAP (Lawton et al., 2000).
+These models were developed in the 1990’s and are therefore less relevant to contemporary LTCFs that focus on person-centered care.
+Furthermore, both MEAP (Moos & Lemke, 1996) and PEAP (Cutler et al., 2006) are described as complex to use.
+In conclusion, this review highlights the need for more research to develop instruments that are theoretically well-grounded, that rely on current or emerging models of care and modern healthcare environments (including LTCFs), and focus on SWB and QoL.

-The current proposal
+The Current Proposal

-The main goal of this current proposal is to deepen the existing knowledge on the correlation between the physical layout to Well-Being and QoL of the LTCF's residents.
-In order to achieve this goal, this study aims to produce a robust, theoretically based tool that will help create WB and QoL oriented assessment tool of LTCF BASED ON architectural plans.
-These typologies will be used by consecutive studies that intend to understand the contribution of each different architectural factor (separately or as a group, directly or indirectly) on the QoL and WB of the LTCF residents.
-To build this tool, a set of criteria will be built on which to examine architectural plans of LTCF in Israel.
+The main goal of the current proposal is to deepen the existing knowledge on the correlation between the physical layout in LTCFs to SWB and QoL of residents.
+In order to achieve this goal, the study aims to produce a robust, theoretically-based tool that will help create an SWB- and QoL-oriented assessment tool for LTCFs, based on architectural plans.
+These typologies will be used by consecutive studies that intend to understand the contribution of each architectural factor (separately or as a group, directly or indirectly) on the QoL and SWB of LTCF residents.
+To build this tool, a set of criteria will be built that can be used to examine architectural plans of LTCFs in Israel.

 Methodology